Topological Dynamics and Correspondences in Composite Exceptional Rings: Results

 where $N({\mathcal{C}_n\neq0})$ and $T_{\vartheta}/2\pi$ denotes the number of nontrivial bands and the multiple of the spectra period.
 This relationship inherently reflects a distinctive spin texture associated with different topological charges of the CER.
 During this quasistatic process, each branch evolves into specific bare spin states at the half period point around $\mathbf{k}_N$.
 Subsequently, during the transition from momentum near $\mathbf{k}_N$ to momentum near $\mathbf{k}_S$, the associated eigenstate predominantly maintains this bare spin state considering $H\approx i\gamma\hat{F}_z$.
 As the path returns to the $\mathcal{PT}$ symmetric point, these bare spin states evolve into eigenstates with real energy.
-Consequently, band with nontrivial Chern number associated with different bare spin states $\mathbf{k}_N$ and $\mathbf{k}_S$, switch after one period, thereby verifying the correspondence in Eq.~\eqref{braidper}.
-Additional examples and the confirmation of this quasistatic topological property,determined by the Chern number of the CER, are provided in the Supplementary Materials~\cite{supp}.
+Consequently, band with nontrivial Chern number associated with different bare spin states $\mathbf{k}_N$ and $\mathbf{k}_S$, switch after one period, thereby verifying the correspondence in Eq.~\eqref{braidper}. {We also calculate the Berry phases of the branch over a completed spectra period~\cite{PhysRevLett.118.045701}.
+It is found that the two braiding branches shown in Fig.~\ref{fig2}c possess nontrivial Berry phases of $\pm\pi$ whereas the leftmost one has a trivial Berry phase.
+Additionally, all branches depicted in Figs.~\ref{fig2}b and \ref{fig2}d exhibit zero Berry phases.} Additional examples and the confirmation of this quasistatic topological property,determined by the Chern number of the CER, are provided in the Supplementary Note 3. \\

-{\em Dynamical encircling process}.---The diverse topological characteristics of CER lead to more intriguing phenomena during dynamic encirclement.
+\textbf{Dynamical encircling process.} The diverse topological characteristics of CER lead to more intriguing phenomena during dynamic encirclement.
 Specifically, we dynamically tune the parameter $\vartheta=\omega t$ in Eq.~\eqref{path} and the evolution of the state is governed by: